Venues

 315 Congress Avenue

-Street parking can be a real adventure in downtown Austin during rush hour, but there is a lot with early-bird parking a half-block away on 3rd Street.
-Don’t be put off by lines of waiting patrons—these invariably are waiting to go upstairs to the Kyoto.
+Street parking can be a real adventure in downtown Austin, but there are some lots and garages nearby.
+The front door does double duty for Sushi Junai Omakase and the Elephant Room.
 Go downstairs and immerse yourself in the basement atmosphere of the Elephant Room.

 Continental Club